At 50, Greenpeace is an environmental success story — with a daunting future | CBC News

 "You have to be willing to understand that no single generation is going to fix the world.
 It's going to take generations to approach solving this," Weyler said.

 "You just have to keep going.
-You have to have courage — but every moment of your life can not be about changing the world.
+You have to have courage — but every moment of your life cannot be about changing the world.
 It's overwhelming.
 You have to take care of yourself.
-You have to take care of your family," he added.
+You have to take care of your family," he said.

-"All you can do is a make a contribution as best you can."
+"All you can do is make a contribution as best you can."

 Comments